 "The letter t is a tall letter.
-It begin at the top.
+It begin at the top just below the second line above.
 The cross is small and drawn just above the center, in the direction we write."
 Make sure they do not retrace backwards!